 While she listens, loving it, she notices the player has some issues with a certain note, but she doesn’t want to have anything to do with music at all, knowing all the panic and the anxiety she would have to face, if she had entered.

-She left, but she came back the next days and met Agnes, who was a trainer there and who told her about ”The Leading Note”, that was a charitable non-profit organization providing music therapy and music lessons to people, mostly children who can’t afford private music lessons or who can’t get in contact with music otherwise and they like to pursue their chance to it.
+She left, but she came back the next days and met Agnes, who was a trainer there and who told her about ”The Leading Note”, that it was a charitable non-profit organization providing music therapy and music lessons to people, mostly children who can’t afford private music lessons or who can’t get in contact with music otherwise and they like to pursue their chance to it.

-On Friday night she also had to go out with colleagues to play pool and have some drinks at a local pub.
+On Friday night she, also, had to go out with colleagues to play pool and have some drinks at a local pub.

 Lilly shows up at the concert, sits in the last row of the concert hall and she loves the music as expected, despite her growing anxiety, but she is mesmerized by Hope, the piano player.
 She just can’t take her eyes from Hope, inhaling her passion for music and for the way she played the piano.
 After, a short eye contact with Hope, Lilly went back to the horror of her state of anxiety, her hands sweat, her old demons came back to hunt her and she fled, before the concert was over.